 Hey guys and gals!

-So the 'why' of the DepthAI (that satisfyingly rhymes) is we're actually shooting for a final product which we hope will save bicyclists lives, and help to make bike commuting possible again for many.
+So the 'why' of the DepthAI (that satisfyingly rhymes) is we're actually shooting for a final product which we hope will save the lives of people who ride bikes, and help to make bike commuting possible again for many.

 Doing all the computer vision, machine learning, etc. work I've done over the past year, it struck me (no pun intended) that there had to be a way to leverage technology to help solve one of the nastiest technology problems of our generation: